Wasi34/Maveryth/README.md

 •	Delete song from song list
 •	Music playing page

-# Required technogies to run this Project
+# Required Technogies
 1.Android Studio
 2.Firebase

-# Steps of how to run this project
+# How to Install & Use
 Step 1: Download the zip file.
 Step 2: Cretae project named "Maveryth" in firebase Step 3: Connect your firebase with android studio.